MADHUSANKAR541/connect-ed/DATABASE_SETUP.md

-# Database Setup for CampusConnect
+# Database Setup for ConnectED

 ## Overview

-This document explains how to set up the database for CampusConnect with all the role-specific fields for the onboarding process.
+This document explains how to set up the database for ConnectED with all the role-specific fields for the onboarding process.

 ## Database Migration